Interprofessional Noontime Forums Online: Renew Your Mind

 Learning objectives include: (1) Discuss best practices in small group facilitation and moderation; (2) Compare and discuss differences between small group discussion and interprofessional group discussion; (3) Discuss goals and strategies for facilitating interprofessional small groups; (4) Practice facilitating small interprofessional groups.

-Refresh your understanding of Medicare with an updated overview, covering the basics of the federal health insurance plan and recent updates to the policy.
+Refresh your understanding of Medicaid with an updated overview, covering the basics of the federal health insurance plan and recent updates to policy.

-Learning objectives include: (1) discuss the basics of Medicare Parts A, B, C, and D; (2) further discuss Medicare Part D in-depth; (3) explain details about NC Medicaid, Medicaid pharmacy statistics, and Medicaid prescription drug coverage; (4) discuss NC Medicaid pharmacy program’s recent successes and challenges amidst the pandemic.
+Learning objectives include: 1) explain details about NC Medicaid, Medicaid pharmacy statistics, and Medicaid prescription drug coverage; (2) discuss NC Medicaid pharmacy program’s flexibilities implemented amidst the pandemic; (3) discuss the Medicaid transformation and the move to managed care.

 In hospice and end-of-life care, interprofessional collaboration is a necessity.
 How can the interprofessional collaborative healthcare team improve the quality of life and respect patients’ wishes?
 What professions are engaged in the end-of-life stage?
 This session seeks to explore how professionals can collaborate across disciplines to deliver high-quality patient-centered-care to patients approaching the end of life.